-- The Behaviour Tree will be displayed in each class in a common format. - Descriptions of the kinds of behaviours will be displayed at the side of the Behaviour Tree. - Names will be placed in each area so that they can moved accordingly during the day. - All children will start the day on green. - Children making the right choices will ascend the Behaviour Tree. - If a child makes the wrong choices and has reached warning or below, they do not move back up the tree. - The child or an adult can move the name on the tree. - Each child's position on the Behaviour Tree, other than Green, at the end of each day will be recorded in the behaviour book.
-This includes any warnings given. - If a child is on silver or gold and then makes a poor choice, they will moved to green. - For children with an individual behaviour tree (SEND), they will use their Behaviour Tree as agreed with the SENDCo.
+- The Behaviour Tree will be displayed in each class in a common format. - Descriptions of the kinds of behaviours will be displayed at the side of the Behaviour Tree. - Names will be placed in each area so that they can moved accordingly during the day. - All children will start the day on green. - Children making the right choices will ascend the Behaviour Tree. - If a child makes the wrong choices and has reached warning or below a second chance will not be given. - Each child can move their own name on the Behaviour Tree. - Each child's position on the Behaviour Tree, other than Green, at the end of each day will be recorded in the behaviour book.
+This includes any warnings given. - If a child is on silver or gold and then makes a poor choice then they will moved to green.